 We sometimes drink white wine as an aperitif, but most of the time Romanians like to drink their wine with food.
 Romanians are very hospitable.
 If you’re lucky enough to get invited to a Romanian meal, expect to see the table close to collapsing from the weight of food and booze.
 We always put the best things we have in the house on the table.
 It’s also quite common to spend four to six hours tucking into a proper feast.

-I firmly believe that barbecuing should become a national sport and we certainly love meat.
+I firmly believe that barbecuing should become a national sport.
+And we Romanians love meat.
 The local cuisine is rich, savoury and tasty.
-That’s why the red wines need to have tannin, to cut through the richness of Romanian traditional dishes.
+That’s why the red wines need to have tannin, to cut through the richness traditional dishes.

 Fact #8: Romanian wine makers are bending the tradition in their innovative approach

-During my interview with Aurelia Vișinescu, I asked her about recent trends and developments in the Romanian wine.
-She noted that wine makers experiment in two ways:
+When I spoke with Aurelia Vișinescu, I asked her about recent trends in Romanian wine.
+She noted that winemakers experiment in two ways:

 - Making dry wines out of grapes traditionally vinified as sweet or semi-sweet.
 Aurelia Vișinescu, at Domeniile Săhăteni is a pioneer herself.
 She was the first winemaker in Romania to vinify Fetească Neagră as a dry wine aged in oak barrels.
-She also produces a fabulous, dry Romanian Muscat, with a superb typicity of the Muscat Blanc à Petit Grain aroma profile.
+She also produces a fabulous, dry Romanian Muscat.
+This wine is a superb typicity of the Muscat Blanc à Petit Grain aroma profile

 - Experimentation on the winemaking style, with modern styles or old world techniques.
 Sometimes blends change from one harvest to the next.

-This effervescence might be confusing for wine professionals, used to traditional regions obeying a certain style and regionality.
-But I think it’s crucial to be able to experiment as a winemaker.
+Those familiar with a traditional style may find this effervescence may be confusing.
+But it’s crucial to be able to experiment as a winemaker.
 Great things arise when you use the grapes you want and in the proportions you like.
 Without the stringent, often silly rules of a regional appellation, wine can be anything you want it to be.
 Take the controversy of Super Tuscans versus Chianti for example.

 It’s like watching a Master Chef competition.
-There may be speed bumps along the way but I believe that invention, talent and high-quality ingredients will result in something amazing.
+Though there are obstacles; invention, talent and high-quality ingredients create amazing results.
 There are already a few great producers, but give Romania another ten years and see what happens.

 Fact #9: Romanian wine regions